 What Are the Drawbacks of HubSpot?

 We’d be remiss to downplay the reputation of HubSpot.
-That reputation is huge for a reason: HubSpot does offer quality marketing and sales features.
+That reputation is huge for a reason: HubSpot does offer quality marketing and sales automation features.
+HubSpot CRM automation is one of the best in the industry, as proved by numerous reviews.

 Here are the drawbacks of HubSpot.

 Looks can be deceiving.
-Upon glancing at HubSpot’s pricing plans, you’ll undoubtedly be drawn to the Starter plan.
+Upon glancing at HubSpot pricing plans, you’ll undoubtedly be drawn to the Starter plan.

 Not exactly.
 After some further inspection, you may notice that you get just a few features for your money.
 These include ad retargeting, email marketing service, list segmentation, forms, bots, live chat, ad management, landing pages, and free CRM.